With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreVeritas Collaborative is a mental health clinic in Durham, NC, located at 4024 Stirrup Creek Drive, 27703 zip code area.
-Veritas Collaborative provides hospital inpatient treatment, partial hospitalization/day treatment and residential treatment.
-Veritas Collaborative offers individual psychotherapy, couples/family therapy and cognitive behavioral therapy to children / adolescents and young adults.
+Learn MoreVeritas Collaborative is a mental health facility in Durham, NC, located at 4024 Stirrup Creek Drive, in the 27703 zip code.
+Veritas Collaborative provides residential treatment, hospital inpatient treatment and partial hospitalization/day treatment.
+Veritas Collaborative provides individual psychotherapy, couples/family therapy and dialectical behavior therapy to children / adolescents and young adults.
 Veritas Collaborative also supports patients with eating disorders.
-Additional services offered at Veritas Collaborative include case management, family psychoeducation and diet and exercise counseling.
+Some other services available at Veritas Collaborative include family psychoeducation, suicide prevention services and diet and exercise counseling.

-Learn MoreMindpath Care Centers is a mental health treatment clinic in Durham, North Carolina, located at 3604 Shannon Road, Suite 200, in the 27707 zip code.
+Learn MoreMindpath Care Centers is a mental health facility in Durham, NC, located at 3604 Shannon Road, Suite 200, 27707 zip code area.
 Mindpath Care Centers provides telemedicine/telehealth and outpatient treatment.
-Mindpath Care Centers provides trauma therapy, psychotropic medication and couples/family therapy to adults, seniors 65 or older and young adults.
-Additional services provided by Mindpath Care Centers consist of family psychoeducation.
+Mindpath Care Centers provides couples/family therapy, trauma therapy and psychotropic medication to adults, young adults and seniors 65 or older.
+Additional services offered by Mindpath Care Centers consist of family psychoeducation.

 Learn MoreMindpath Care Centers is a mental health clinic in Chapel Hill, NC, located at 401 Providence Road, Suite 100, in the 27514 zip code.
 Mindpath Care Centers provides telemedicine/telehealth and outpatient treatment.
-Mindpath Care Centers offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to seniors 65 or older, adults and young adults.
+Mindpath Care Centers offers cognitive behavioral therapy, couples/family therapy and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
 More services at Mindpath Care Centers include family psychoeducation.

 Learn MoreTriangle Springs Hospital is a mental health center in Raleigh, North Carolina, located at 10901 World Trade Boulevard, 27617 zip code.
-Triangle Springs Hospital provides partial hospitalization/day treatment, hospital inpatient treatment and outpatient treatment.
-Triangle Springs Hospital offers activity therapy, group therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Triangle Springs Hospital provides outpatient treatment, hospital inpatient treatment and partial hospitalization/day treatment.
+Triangle Springs Hospital offers psychotropic medication, group therapy and activity therapy to young adults, adults and seniors 65 or older.

 Learn MoreUnc Hospitals Mental Health is a mental health treatment center in Chapel Hill, NC, located at 77 Vilcom Center Drive, Suite 300, 27514 zip code area.
 Unc Hospitals Mental Health provides outpatient treatment and telemedicine/telehealth.
-Unc Hospitals Mental Health offers cognitive behavioral therapy, individual psychotherapy and trauma therapy to children / adolescents, young adults and adults.
+Unc Hospitals Mental Health offers couples/family therapy, cognitive behavioral therapy and individual psychotherapy to children / adolescents, adults and young adults.
 Unc Hospitals Mental Health also supports patients with eating disorders and people with serious mental illness.

 Learn MoreLucy Daniels Center For Early Childhood is one of mental health facilities in Cary, North Carolina, located at 9003 Weston Parkway, 27513 zip code.
 Lucy Daniels Center For Early Childhood provides outpatient treatment and partial hospitalization/day treatment.
 Lucy Daniels Center For Early Childhood provides group therapy, couples/family therapy and individual psychotherapy to children / adolescents.
-Lucy Daniels Center For Early Childhood also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
+Lucy Daniels Center For Early Childhood also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
 Additional services provided at Lucy Daniels Center For Early Childhood include family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.